score-spec/docs/content/en/docs/examples/microservices.md

 Just two Score files have been illustrated above, you can grab the other Score files from [this GitHub repository](https://github.com/Humanitec-DemoOrg/onlineboutique-demo/tree/main/apps).

-From here, you can deploy these Score files:
+From here, we will now see how you can deploy these Score files:

 - Either with [`score-compose`](#2-score-compose)
 - Or with [`score-k8s`](#3-score-k8s)